Opt Out: Hike Snake Mountain in Addison for a spectacular view and a bit of history

 ADDISON — With a wide and well-marked trail and a rewarding view after a relatively moderate ascent, Snake Mountain is the ideal cold-weather hike for those looking to get outside this winter.

-Driving north or south on U.S. Route 7, Snake Mountain can be seen rising out of the Champlain Valley from the west, its cliffs prominent in the stillness of the valley.
+Driving north or south on VT Route 22A, Snake Mountain can be seen rising out of the Champlain Valley from the west, its cliffs prominent in the stillness of the valley.

 Snake Mountain Wildlife Management Area includes 1,215 acres and spans the upper slopes and summit of Snake Mountain.
 The area is owned by the State of Vermont and managed by the Vermont Fish & Wildlife Department.

-Note: This article was updated at 11:21 a.m.
-Dec.
-23 to include hunting as one of the recreational uses allowed in the Snake Mountain Wildlife Management Area.
-Mountain biking is not allowed.